Anuchare-hash/profile/README.md

 1. Clone the repository <br>
 2. Create a repo using gh repo create <br>
 3. Copy the cloned repo in step1 into new gh repo <br>
-4. The gh-pages branch can nw aunch your website <br>
+4. The gh-pages branch can now launch your website <br>
 5. Finally visit http://${github_username}.github.io/profile/ this website